Similarity-Based Supervised User Session Segmentation Method for Behavior Logs: Introduction

 \section{Introduction}

 Recommender systems (RSs) have been increasingly adopted across various online service domains, including video, music, and e-commerce platforms.
-In this regard, increasing focus has been devoted toward the algorithms behind RSs, with session-based RSs (SBRSs) being particularly effective in capturing recent user preferences~\cite{2021_S.Wang}.
+In this regard, there has been an increasing focus on the algorithms behind RSs, with session-based RSs (SBRSs) being particularly effective in capturing recent user preferences~\cite{2021_S.Wang}.
 A session refers to a sequence of user actions performed within a certain time frame while using an application or service.
 For instance, a user's browsing history is a typical session.
 An SBRS captures user preferences from session data and generates relevant item recommendations.
 However, user preferences are dynamic, and sessions often contain multiple topics.
 Using entire sessions for training may degrade prediction accuracy.
 Although session segmentation is crucial for the effective processing of session data, research on segmentation methods is limited.

 Recently, several approaches have been explored for session segmentation.
-Zhang et al.~\cite{2020_Y.Zhang} introduced a method for session segmentation based on the cosine similarity between item embeddings.
-Inspired by this idea, we performed a unified evaluation of session-segmentation methods, each constructed by combining behavioral and textual embeddings with supervised learning models~\cite{2024_Y.Jin}.
+Zhang et al.~\cite{2020_Y.Zhang} introduced a method based on cosine similarity between item embeddings.
+Inspired by this idea, we conducted a unified evaluation of session segmentation methods, each constructed by combining behavioral and textual embeddings with supervised models~\cite{2024_Y.Jin}.
 However, these methods have several limitations.
-They fully exploit the rich information available in the dataset and rely solely on local features to determine session boundaries, ignoring broader contexts such as features derived from a larger window size.
+They fail to fully exploit the rich information available in the dataset and rely solely on local features to determine session boundaries, ignoring broader contexts such as features derived from a larger window size.